Posted on Leave a comment

 The study’s author said “Horane Smith “is one of the writers who breathe life into the past in their texts.
 Smith attempts to raise the Caribbean black men’s awareness and understanding of the institutions of slavery and the colonial forces that have conspired to disturb their psyches and de-Africanize them, making them lose touch with their harmonious selves and their roots,” Professor Abdelmotagally noted.

-In his latest novel, The Queen’s Plate, Smith has continually explored diverse themes ranging from historical romance to social activism.
+In his latest novel, The Queen that Wears the Crown, Smith has continually explored diverse themes ranging from historical romance to social activism.

 His work has not only entertained but has sparked important discussions in academic circles and among readers worldwide.
 The sequel Dawn at Lover’s Leap and Morant Bay: Based on the Jamaican Rebellion further showcase his range and commitment to highlighting Caribbean history and its implications today.